 - To encourage responsibility and service in leadership

-Formed of 8 to 10 volunteers of different nationalities elected by the Delegates’ Assembly for a two-year mandate.
+Formed of 8 to 10 volunteers of different nationalities elected by the Delegates’ Assembly for a three-year mandate.
 A number of permanent invited members attend their meetings.

 Their overall objective is to support AIC volunteers in their work with people most in need.